Hay Fever Season Is Coming – Allergy Sufferers Urged To Stock Up On Antihistamines

 As anyone with seasonal allergies knows, hay fever season is coming.
 Hay fever season kicks off in September and peaks during the months of October and November.
 Experts, however, are warning anyone who suffers from allergies that the time to start preparing is now.

-According to Daily Mail, Dr. Connie Katelaris, the head of the immunology and allergy unit at Campbelltown Hospital, told The Today Show individuals with seasonal allergies should start stocking up on non-sedating antihistamines.
+According to Daily Mail, Dr. Connie Katelaris, the head of the immunology and allergy unit at Campbelltown Hospital, told The Today Show that individuals with seasonal allergies should start stocking up on non-sedating antihistamines.

 “If you know you have regular problems, you should be starting up one of the preventative sprays, the nasal sprays, so that you can block the reaction before it gets going,” the allergy expert explained.